code-chimp/code-chimp.github.io/content/about/index.md

 ## What I do

 I have been shipping code for well over two decades now, and I still really love my work.
-Currently I am working as a front-end heavy full-stack developer - being a huge fan of the [React][react] framework and having decades worth of experience with the [.NET ecosystem][dn].
+I am a huge fan of the [React][react] framework and have decades worth of experience with the [.NET ecosystem][dn] which is why I tend to gravitate towards front-end heavy full stack roles.
 I have entirely embraced [TypeScript][ts] for anything I would normally have written in JavaScript - such as a React front-end, [NodeJS][nodejs] middle tier code, or even [personal experiments][rnx] with [React Native][rn].
 Lately I have been focusing on automating my code quality through the use of good static analysis tools like [ESLint][esl] and [Prettier][pret] paired with an extensive test suite - usually leveraging [Kent C. Dodd's][kcd] excellent [Testing Library][testl] to enhance the [Jest][jest] testing framework [(example)][mycrypto].

 ## How I got here